Comfort Promotion: Distraction (Ambulatory)

 Rationale: Rhythmic breathing promotes relaxation by concentrating on kinesthetic action, thus reducing the patient’s ability to concentrate on pain.

-Rationale: Focusing on an activity diverts attention from painful sensation.
+Rationale: Focusing on an activity diverts attention from a painful sensation.

 Rationale: Stressing details of an event enhances distraction from the pain stimulus.